JJ/docker-raku-test/README.md

 	sudo -E  docker run -t -v /path/to/module-dir:/test jjmerelo/test-perl6

-The local `module-dir` gets mapped to the container's `/test` directory, and tests are run using the usual `prove` after installing dependencies.
+The local `module-dir` gets mapped to the container's `/test` directory, and tests are run using the usual `prove` or whatever method is available to `zef` after installing dependencies.

+You can also do:

+    sudo docker run -t -v  $PWD:/test jjmerelo/test-perl6

 ## Use in Travis